Understanding "Reduced Latency when Monitoring"

 - Operating System: All

-“Reduced Latency when Monitoring” helps bypassing the additional latency introduced by plugins or track delays on tracks set to Monitor "In" or set to "Auto", if "Record Arm" is enabled.
+“Reduced Latency when Monitoring” helps bypass the additional latency introduced by plugins or track delays on tracks set to Monitor "In" or "Auto".

 This setting can be accessed via the “Options” menu in Live.
 Being a global option, this setting is stored within a Live Set.